sonickseven/conexionMysql/README.md

 four: change the ip in inde.html and main.js for ip of your computer or can put localhost:3100!!!
 five: run the project!!!!  node app :D

-me find in http://fotogena.co like sonickseven or to here if have some questions :)
+me find in http://fotogena.co like @sonickseven or to here if have some questions :)